bburdette/zknotes/README.md

 ### developing.

+currently orgauth is used here with submodules.  so you have to:

+$ git submodule update
+$ cd orgauth
+$ git submodule update

+yes, there is a submodule within a submodule.  hopefully this will change sooner than later.

 to install the dev tools needed, clone the zknotes repo locally.  then run `nix develop` in that directory.

 there's a watch_run.sh in the server subdirectory, and a watch_build.sh  in the elm directory.
 Run those each in a separate terminal and you'll get automatic rebuilds whenever you make changes to code.